-Mat will be taking on the role of Regional Administrative Officer (RAO) with AIMs Southern Region office, based in Nairobi.
-He will be working closely with the Regional Director in supporting AIMs work across several countries in Southern Africa – Namibia, Lesotho, Mozambique, Madagascar and other Indian Ocean islands.
-The role includes developing new projects, overseeing special initiatives (such as the mobilisation of Malagasy missionaries) and overseeing AIMs response to crisis and conflict in the Southern Africa region.
+As RAO, Mat works closely with the Regional Director in supporting AIM’s work across several countries in Southern Africa – Namibia, Lesotho, Mozambique, Madagascar and other Indian Ocean islands.
+The role includes developing new projects, overseeing special initiatives (such as the mobilisation of Malagasy missionaries) and overseeing AIM’s response to crisis and conflict in the Southern Africa region.

-Katy will work as a doctor at Kijabe Hospital and hopes to be involved in training on the postgraduate General Practice training programme for Kenyan doctors and sharing the vision to reach others through medical ministry.
+In her role at Kijabe Hospital Katy is also involved in training Kenyan doctors and sharing the vision to reach others through medical ministry.

-Phoebe, Jonah and Barney will all attend Rift Valley Academy (RVA), AIM’s boarding school for missionary children.
-The school is located next door to Kijabe Hospital, and the Linleys are seeking local housing so the children can attend the school as day students.
+Phoebe, Jonah and Barney attend Rift Valley Academy (RVA), AIM’s boarding school for missionary children.
+The school is located next door to Kijabe Hospital, so the children can attend the school as day students.

 Could you partner with the Linleys in this work?